cervoise/linuxprivcheck/README.md

 * old-linuxprivchecker.py: Famous linuxprivchecker.py (Python) with updates - I'll not update it anymore.
 * linuxprivchecker3.py: Famous linuxprivchecker.py, compatible both Python 2 & 3 with updates.

+## Options

+The *--fast* does not perform check for passwords in .sh files.

 ## Known issues
 * No real Licence is defined (https://github.com/cervoise/linuxprivcheck/issues/1).